-I love Caesar salads but I’ve never ventured to make it.
+I love Caesar salads, but I’ve never ventured to make it.
 The thought of working with anchovies didn’t appeal to me.
-After watching a video on Bon Appetite’s site I thought “I can do this”…but, of course, I had to do it my way!
-If you’re eating cheese go ahead and add the parmesan cheese to the recipe instead of the nutritional yeast.
+After watching a video on Bon Appetite’s site, I thought, “I can do this,”…but, of course, I had to do it my way!
+Add the parmesan cheese to the recipe instead of the nutritional yeast if you’re eating cheese.
 Either way, this one is a keeper.
-I’m not one to dive into anchovies but this recipe just calls for that hint of the sea flavor and makes the difference.
-Plus topped off with gluten-free homemade seasoned croutons just makes the crowning touch!
+I’m not one to dive into anchovies, but this recipe just calls for that hint of the sea flavor and makes the difference.
+Plus, topped off with gluten-free homemade seasoned croutons just makes the crowning touch!

 Tribute to the Chef:

-I think you will be rather surprised to know where this delicious recipe originated.
+You will be surprised to know where this delicious recipe originated.
 I was for sure.
 Like most people, I just assumed it originated in Italy.
-This is partially true however the real known Chef, Cardini, immigrated from Italy in 1910 and opened a restaurant in Sacramento.
-To escape the restrictions of prohibition Cardini and his family moved to Tijuana in the 1920s and opened his current restaurant, (Cesare) Caesars Restaurant & Bar 1927.
-It’s changed hands but today’s owners still preserve its history and still considered the home of the legendary dressing.
-The dressing which drew movie stars such as Clark Gable and Chef’s like Julia Childs still draws a crowd.
-If you’d like to read the whole story check it out by clicking here.
+This is partially true; however, the real known Chef, Cardini, immigrated from Italy in 1910 and opened a restaurant in Sacramento.
+To escape the restrictions of prohibition, Cardini and his family moved to Tijuana in the 1920s and opened his current restaurant, (Cesare) Caesars Restaurant & Bar 1927.
+It’s changed hands, but today’s owners still preserve its history and still consider it the home of the legendary dressing.
+The salad dressing, which drew movie stars such as Clark Gable and Chef like Julia Childs, still draws a crowd.
+If you’d like to read the whole story, check it out by clicking here.
 So now you know!

 I whipped up some gluten-free croutons with my left-over Gluten-free Farm Loaf Bread.
 Slice in squares, then sprinkle with olive oil and seasoning.
-Pop them in the toaster oven until brown and there you have it!
+Pop them in the toaster oven until brown; there you have it!
 You’re going to need my Foolproof Mayo With Zing.
 So take 2 minutes and make it.
 Really that’s all it takes 2 minutes… ok, 3 if this is your first time!.
-Of course, you can use your organic mayo but you have to add my ZING to it!
-To find out what that ZING is head on over and check out the ingredients for my Foolproof Mayo here.
+Of course, you can use your organic mayo, but you have to add my ZING to it!
+To find out what that ZING is head-on over, check out the ingredients for my Foolproof Mayo here.

 Caesar Salad Dressing